charlesportoferreira/word2vec/docs/examples.md

-Currently, this tool can convert raw document into vectors using the following embedding model:
+Currently, this tool can convert raw documents into vectors using the following embedding model:

 * google word2vec[link to the model]